-The following table is dated May 1, 2024.
+The following table is dated July 31, 2024.
 The options listed have fully vested and are exercisable at their fair market value (i.e., the price per unit offered) at the time of award under the terms and conditions of the underlying option agreements entered into between each option grantee and us.
 The agreements allow the option holders to purchase stock of Iroquois Valley REIT at a stated price during a specified period of time (generally 10 - 15 years).

-OPTION AWARDS
+Although Mr. Miller is not an Executive Officer or employee of the Company, and has transitioned in 2024 to a non-voting Director Emeritus role on our board, we have listed his options here for thoroughness.

-Name Number of Securities Underlying Unexercised Options (#) Exercisable (1) Number of Securities Underlying Unexercised Options (#) Un- Exercisable Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (\$) Option Expiration Date

-David Miller 2,000 None N/A 69 12/31/2029
+OPTION AWARDS Name Number of Securities Underlying Unexercised Options (#) Exercisable (1) Number of Securities Underlying Unexercised Options (#) Un-Exercisable Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (\$) Option Expiration Date David Miller David Miller David Miller 2,000 2,000 800 None None None N/A N/A N/A 69 69 71 12/31/2029 12/31/2025 12/31/2025

-David Miller 2,000 None N/A 69 12/31/2025

-David Miller 800 None N/A 71 12/31/2025

 (1) The number of securities underlying the options as reported here reflect the number of shares of common stock of Iroquois Valley REIT.
 Prior to January 1, 2017, all grants of options for the purchase of membership interest units were in Iroquois Valley, LLC.
-In connection with the conversion of Iroquois Valley to a REIT structure as of January 1, 2017all previously issued options to purchase membership interest units were automatically converted to options to purchase shares of common stock at a 4-to-1 split; that is, each member interest unit was converted into one-quarter of one common share of stock in Iroquois Valley REIT.
+In connection with the conversion of Iroquois Valley to a REIT structure as of January 1, 2017 all previously issued options to purchase membership interest units were automatically converted to options to purchase shares of common stock at a 4-to-1 split; that is, each member interest unit was converted into one-quarter of one common share of stock in Iroquois Valley REIT.
 In turn, the strike price for the options were adjusted to 4x the original agreements.
 Similarly, following the 8-for-1 stock split in October 2023, the strike price for the options was adjusted to 1/8th of the previous strike price.